yannc21/k8s-app/front/CI/jfrog/README.md

 ````

 if you change the repo names, make sure to edit :
-* the mvn-art-config
 * repo name in the pipelines.steps.yaml (pipeline variables)

 ## Integration creation

-integrations have to be created manually for now JFrog pipelines
+integrations have to be created manually for now on JFrog pipelines